jchester/spc-kit/README.md

 ## What it cannot do

 Everything else.
 No variable sample sizes.
 No sensitizing rules.
-No XmR charts.
 No u charts.
 No Cusum or EWMA.
 No Hotelling T².
 Etc.

+In particular I don't plan to implement the XmR chart.
+Its role is better filled by Cusum and EWMA, and it is highly sensitive to the normality assumption.
+(See: Montgomery pp254-256)

 ## References